zluuba/games-of-terminal/docs/issue_reporting_guide.md

 ##

-*Thank you for contributing to the improvement of Games Of Terminal, your feedback is valuable and helps make GOT better.
-Thanks for being part of this project!*
+**Your feedback is valuable and helps make GOT better.
+Thanks for being part of this project! 🚀**